Osiris-Team/1JPM/README.md

 - Java 8 to 10:  `javac JPM.java && java -cp .
 JPM jar`
 - Earlier Java versions are not supported

-to build your project (`jar` is a task, which compiles and creates a jar file from your code).
+`jar` is a task, which compiles and creates a jar file from your code.
 If you want to include dependencies in the jar run `fatJar` instead.

 1JPM works in a very similar way to Gradle, however